Tuesday, 5 June 2012

 Prometheus

 Conceptually, Prometheus is pretty wonderful.
 The lead dick of the Alien franchise's evil corporation hustles together an elite team of scientists to investigate a series of prehistoric cave paintings that point off into the heavens.
 After a couple of years of hyper-sleep, the team finds a planet spotted with unused Alien concept art, and a progenitor race of marble headed scumbags.
-Prometheus proposes a scenario equal parts Erich von Däniken's Chariots of the Gods?, and Yoshiki Takaya's Bio Booster Armor Guyver - humanity as an experimental building block in a chain of biomechanical monstrosities.
-It's an enticing proposition that organically feeds into the lifecycle shock established by Ridley Scott's last trip to the stars; unfortunately this slither of excellence is buried in mulch.
+Prometheus proposes a scenario equal parts Erich von Däniken's Chariots of the Gods?, and Yoshiki Takaya's Bio Booster Armor Guyver battle manga.
+To wit: humanity is but an experimental building block in a chain of biomechanical monstrosities.
+It's an enticing proposition that organically feeds into the lifecycle shock established by Ridley Scott's first trip to the stars.
+Unfortunately this slither of excellence is buried in mulch.

 Prometheus had a well documented dance with the American ratings board, pinballing back and forth between PG-13 and R certificates.
-With ratings, there's the idea that the difference between them is minor, amounting to little more than dressing.
+With ratings, there's the idea that the difference between them is minor, amounting to little more than detailing.
 PG-13 affords you one 'fuck' and some bloodless pounding.
-Score an R and you can have as much unsexualised mafia swearing as you like, with a glut of dismemberment to match.
+Score an R and you can have as much sexualised swearing as you like, with a glut of dismemberment to match.
 This is wrong.
 Ratings damage at the conceptual stage, affecting tone and even structure.
-Despite the certificate Prometheus ended up with, it is clear that the film began life as a kid friendly summer blockbuster.
+Despite the certificate Prometheus ended up with, it is clear that the film began life as a teenager friendly summer blockbuster.
 This isn't a film for adults.
 The mechanics are much too insulting.
 The characters, despite their apparently world beating scientific credentials, are buffoons.
-How else to explain a biologist who blanks the skull of an alien astronaut to run around like a headless chicken in the dark?
-With two members of his crew stranded in an inhospitable, murder pyramid, how might you expect the ship's captain to react when he gets a lifeform reading in their neighbourhood?
-Why, he'd laugh and slink off to boff the nearest blonde of course.
-These aren't world class brains struggling through an existential horror, they're teenagers inclined to froth until the danger becomes explicit.
-It's interstellar exploration as a drunken Friday night in the park.
+How else to explain a biologist who ignores the skull of an extraterrestrial astronaut to run around like a headless chicken?
+With two members of his crew stranded in an inhospitable murder pyramid, how might you expect the ship's captain to react when he gets a lifeform reading in their neighbourhood?
+Why, he'd laugh and slink off to put the moves on the nearest blonde of course.
+These aren't world class brains struggling through an existential horror, they're teenagers inclined to froth until danger becomes explicit.
+It's interstellar exploration as a drunken lark.

-Despite Scott's rambling about DNA shares, Prometheus doesn't remotely resemble Alien.
-That film posited a fairly believable situation in which a gang of space truckers utterly failed to cope with first contact.
-The crew argued, fought, and whimpered in the face of the insectile rapist that haunted their ship.
+Despite Scott's rambling about sharing DNA, Prometheus doesn't remotely resemble Alien.
+That film posited a fairly believable situation in which a gang of space truckers utterly failed to cope with an aggressive first contact.
+The crew argued, the fought, and finally whimpered in the face of the insectile rapist that haunted their ship.
 The staff of the Prometheus are numb by comparison.
-No-one bothers to follow up an episode in which one of the crew hijacks an executive surgery pod to abort her squid offspring.
-The doctors she beats senseless in the process don't even blink when she rocks up two scenes later clutching her gut - they're too busy nursing a wildly unexpected plot development back to health.
+No-one bothers to follow up on an episode in which one of the crew hijacks an executive surgery pod to abort the squid growing inside her.
+The doctors she beats senseless prior to this process don't even blink when she rocks up two scenes later clutching her stapled gut.
+They're too busy nursing a wildly unexpected plot development back to health.
 Everything in Prometheus is weightless.
-Rather than track one accidental infection and how it impacts a close-knit group, the film juggles several, playing them like aces when they suspect the attention of their childish audience is starting to drift.
-There's no sense of tension or claustrophobia, just witless downtime while we await the next creature attack or unheralded twist.
-Prometheus is a fumble.
-The unknowable, fossilised horrors of Alien repackaged as dull, meandering murderers in a film ordered like a Friday the 13th kill flick; sequel stings strung haphazardly throughout the credits.
+Rather than track one accidental infection and how it impacts on a close-knit group, the film juggles several contaminations, playing them like aces when they suspect the attention of their childish audience is starting to drift.
+There's no sense of tension or claustrophobia then, just witless downtime while we await the next creature attack or unheralded twist.
+Prometheus is a bit of a fumble.
+The unknowable, fossilised horrors of Alien repackaged as dull, meandering murderers in a film ordered like a Friday the 13th kill flick with sequel stings strung haphazardly throughout the credits.

 1 comment: